House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Refinancing a home is like taking out a mortgage on your mortgage.
-It may sound counterintuitive, but there are actually a lot of benefits for the banks in this situation.
-Homeowners get benefits too, but it is not something that is altruistic that the banks offer.
+It may sound counterintuitive, but there are a lot of benefits for the banks in this situation.
+Homeowners get benefits too, but it is not altruistic that the banks offer.
 The banks just want to try and make more money off your existing mortgage.
 Refinancing is common, and it is usually safe and easy to do, but it does come with some costs, terms, and rules that need to be understood before you go into the process.

 Featured Image Credit: Rawpixel.com, Shutterstock